Youssef-Beltagy/GoogleTrends-DataCollector/docs/README.md

 $ cd collector-dir # move to the program directory inside the container
 $ python TrendsCollector.py sample_input.csv # run the program and pass it the input file name
 ```
-At the end, you should get an output directory with four files
+At the end, you should get an output directory with five files
 - output.csv, the Google Trends data
 - empty.csv, all the search terms which Google Trends didn't have data for
 - Collector.log, the log of this program
 - cache.rdb, a snapshot of the redis database as a backup for intermediate results
+- redis.log, the log file of the redis database

 To quit execution of the TrendsCollector, type Ctrl-C.